Multiple violations by Caltrans led up to homeless woman’s death, CHP report says

 A new lawsuit against Caltrans in Alameda County claims the department continues to violate those policies and the constitutional rights of the homeless to be protected from unreasonable search and seizure.

-The plaintiffs are seeking a permanent injunction against Caltrans to follow the policies that were developed to protect the property of homeless people but also likely would have saved Shannon Bigley’s life.
+The plaintiffs are seeking a permanent injunction against Caltrans to follow the policies, which were developed to protect the property of homeless people but also likely would have saved Shannon Bigley’s life.

-Before any work at homeless encampment cleanups begins, policy dictates the CHP must sweep the area to ensure all occupants have left.
-Caltrans workers aren’t even supposed to enter the encampment without the CHP and certainly not alone.
+Before any work at homeless encampment cleanups begins, policy dictates the CHP must search the area to ensure all occupants have left.
+Caltrans workers aren’t even supposed to enter the encampment without the CHP, and certainly not alone.

 The CHP was requested to assist on Aug.
-1 but Walker went to the encampment 30 minutes before they arrived.
-Two officers got to the site minutes after Walker called Caltrans dispatch to report he’d found a decreased person, apparently unaware at the time that he’d caused her death.
+1, but Walker went to the encampment 30 minutes before they arrived.
+Two officers got to the site minutes after Walker called Caltrans dispatch to report that he’d found a deceased person, apparently unaware at the time that he’d caused her death.

-Walker told investigators he drove the front loader into the encampment and honked its horn at two areas that contained tents.
-Two men came out of the second tented area and Walker asked them if any of the items in the ditch belonged to them; they told them it was just trash, according to the report.
+Walker told investigators that he drove the front loader into the encampment and honked its horn at two areas that contained tents.
+Two men came out of the second tented area, and Walker asked them if any of the items in the ditch belonged to them; they told him it was just trash, according to the report.

 “When he made his first pass, he saw a box move and that’s when he saw the legs of a person,” the report reads.